Numerical Quadrature for Singular Integrals on Fractals: Application to Galerkin Hausdorff BEM for acoustic scattering

 \section{Application to Galerkin Hausdorff BEM for acoustic scattering}

 We now apply our previous results to derive and analyse quadrature rules for the evaluation of

-where $\Gamma,\Gamma'\subset\R^{n}$ are as in \S\ref{sec:IFS} and $\Phi(x,y)$ is the fundamental solution of the Helmholtz equation in $\R^{n+1}$, defined in \eqref{eq:Helmker2d}.
-As explained in \S\ref{sec:intro}, such integrals arise as the elements of the Galerkin matrix in the ``Hausdorff BEM'' described in \cite{HausdorffBEM}, for acoustic scattering by fractal screens.
+where $\Gamma,\Gamma'\subset\Rnotsn^{n}$ are as in Subsection \ref{sec:IFS} and $\Phi(x,y)$ is the fundamental solution of the Helmholtz equation in $\Rnotsn^{n+1}$, defined in \eqref{eq:Helmker2d}.
+As \eqref{eq:double_int_Phi} suggests, our focus on this section is on the case $\mu=\cH^d|_\Gamma$, $\mu'=\cH^{d'}|_\Gamma$.
+As explained in Section \ref{sec:intro}, integrals of the form \eqref{eq:double_int_Phi} arise as the elements of the Galerkin matrix in the ``Hausdorff BEM'' described in \cite{HausdorffBEM}, for acoustic scattering by fractal screens.
 We first consider \eqref{eq:double_int_Phi} in the non-singular case where $\Gamma$ and $\Gamma'$ are disjoint, corresponding to the off-diagonal matrix entries in \cite{HausdorffBEM}.
 Our quadrature rule in this case is the composite barycentre rule, and the main result is Proposition \ref{prop:PhiDoubleRegular}.
 We then consider \eqref{eq:double_int_Phi} in the singular case where $\Gamma=\Gamma'$, corresponding to the diagonal matrix entries in \cite{HausdorffBEM}.
 Our quadrature rule for this case is defined in \eqref{eq:reduced} and \eqref{eq:PhiQuad}, and the main result is Theorem \ref{thm:PhiDoubleSingular}.

 Before proceeding with the analysis we note the following regularity estimate on $\Phi$.
-Here and henceforth $a\lesssim b$ means $a\leq C b$ for some constant $C>0$, independent of $\Gamma$, $\Gamma'$, $h$ and $k$, which may change from occurrence to occurrence. \begin{lem} For all $\alpha\in \N_0^{2n}$ with $|\alpha|=2$ and all $x\neq y$
+Here and henceforth $a\lesssim b$ means $a\leq C b$ for some constant $C>0$, independent of $\Gamma$, $\Gamma'$, $h$ and $k$, which may change from occurrence to occurrence. \begin{lem} For all $\alpha\in \Nnotsn_0^{2n}$ with $|\alpha|=2$ and all $x\neq y$

 \end{lem} \begin{proof} The proof is analogous to that of Lemma \ref{lem:W2bd}.
 We first note that $\Phi(x,y)=\tilde{\Phi}(r(x,y))$, where

 and by standard calculations (e.g.\ \cite[10.6.2--3]{DLMF}) we find that